-Plant Taxonomy of Maiden Grass Miscanthus:
+Plant Taxonomy of Maiden Grass

-Characteristics of Maiden Grass Miscanthus:
+Growing Maiden Grass

+Maiden grass can be grown in USDA plant hardiness zones 5 through 9.
+Miscanthus sinensis is indigenous to Korea, China, and Japan.
+It will grow best in full sun and needs evenly moist ground when young.
 Although tolerant of clay soil, it will perform better in well-drained soil.
 Once established, it is a drought-tolerant ornamental grass.

-Other Cultivars of Miscanthus Sinensis:
+Other Cultivars of Miscanthus Sinensis

 - Zebra grass (Miscanthus sinensis 'Zebrinus'): horizontal golden bands, arching form

-- Porcupine grass (Miscanthus sinensis 'Strictus'): horizontal yellow bands, erect form (think of the rigidity of a porcupine's quills!)
+- Porcupine grass (Miscanthus sinensis 'Strictus'): horizontal yellow bands, erect form (think of the rigidity of a porcupine's quills)

 - Variegated Japanese silver grass (Miscanthus sinensis 'Variegatus'): vertical white stripes along the edges, arching form